Ways to manage part-time job or freelance income

 A lot of these tools might also offer alerts that will help you know if you’ve reached certain spending limits, or if your bank account is getting low.

 If your employers or clients don’t withhold taxes on your paycheck, or if they don’t withhold enough, you’ll be responsible for paying some or all of your own taxes.

 Most self-employed people are required to pay quarterly estimated taxes throughout the year.

 Waiting to pay at the end of the year can result in penalties, in addition to a big tax payment.

 The IRS offers an estimated tax worksheet that can help you figure out what you’ll need to pay each quarter.

-In addition to what you pay in estimated taxes, it’s a good idea to have a bit extra saved in your buffer fund to help you cover any shortfalls if you end up owing extra at the end of the year.
+In addition to what you pay in estimated taxes, it’s a good idea to have a bit extra saved in your buffer fund, to help you cover any shortfalls if you end up owing extra that the end of the year.

 Banking products are provided by Bank of America, N.A. and affiliated banks, Members FDIC and wholly owned subsidiaries of Bank of America Corporation.